Iceman (1984 film)

-Iceman is a 1984 American sci-fi drama film from Universal Pictures.
-The screenplay was written by John Drimmer and Chip Proser, and was directed by Fred Schepisi.
-The cast included John Lone, Timothy Hutton, Lindsay Crouse, and Danny Glover.
+Iceman is a 1984 American sci-fi drama film from Universal Pictures directed by Fred Schepisi, written by John Drimmer and Chip Proser, and starring Timothy Hutton, Lindsay Crouse, and John Lone.
+The film follows the discovery of a prehistoric Neanderthal caveman frozen in ice and what happens after scientists are able to bring him back to life.
 It was filmed in color with Dolby sound and has a running time of 100 minutes.
 The DVD version was released in 2004.

-The film follows the discovery of a prehistoric man frozen in ice and what happens after scientists are able to bring him back to life.
+The film was met with positive reviews.

 Plot

-Anthropologist Stanley Shephard is brought to an arctic base when explorers discover the body of a prehistoric man who has been frozen for 40,000 years.
-After thawing the body to perform an autopsy, scientists first attemptand succeedto resuscitate the "iceman".
+Anthropologist Stanley Shephard is brought to an arctic base when explorers discover the body of a prehistoric Neanderthal caveman who has been frozen for 40,000 years.
+After thawing the body to perform an autopsy, the scientists detected brainwaves on the EEG monitor and proceeded to successfully resuscitate the "iceman".

-The dazed caveman is alarmed by the surgical-masked figures; only Shephard has the presence of mind to remove his mask and reveal his humanity and somewhat familiar (bearded) face, permitting the iceman to settle into a peaceful recuperating sleep.
+The dazed Neanderthal is alarmed by the surgical-masked figures; only Shephard has the presence of mind to remove his mask and reveal his humanity and somewhat familiar (bearded) face, permitting the iceman to settle into a peaceful recuperating sleep.

 The scientists place the iceman in an artificial, simulated environment for study, though the caveman quickly deduces that he is far from home.
 Shephard believes that the caveman's culture may provide clues to learning about the human body's adaptability, citing ceremonies such as firewalking.
 Other scientists see the potential in studying the caveman's DNA and his survival in the ice, for possible "freezing" of the sick until treatment is possible.

 Shephard defends the caveman's right to be considered a human being and not a scientific specimen.
 Despite opposition from the others, Shephard initiates an encounter with the caveman.
 Shephard names him "Charlie" after the iceman introduces himself as "Char-u".
 Shephard and Charlie bond, but it becomes obvious to the anthropologist that Charlie misses his world.